 Mashriq & Mahjar: Journal of Middle East and North African Migration Studies is an online, open access, peer-reviewed journal devoted to disseminating original research on migration from, to, and within the Middle East and North Africa.
 The journal welcomes submissions on all aspects of human movement and the circulation of ideas, cultural artifacts, and commodities, from the disciplinary perspectives of history, anthropology, economics, political science, sociology, art history, literary studies, and comparative religion.
 Each issue contains double-blind peer-reviewed articles and detailed reviews of relevant publications.
 The journal publishes two issues per year on a rolling basis.

-Mashriq & Mahjar is published by the Moise A. Khayrallah Center for Lebanese Diaspora Studies at North Carolina State University.
+Mashriq & Mahjar is published and funded by the Moise A. Khayrallah Center for Lebanese Diaspora Studies at North Carolina State University.
 The journal, which was established in February 2013, is indexed in Google Scholar, MLA International Bibliography, and Project MUSE.
 The journal is listed in the Directory of Open Access Journals and North Carolina State University Libraries.

 Publication Ethics and Malpractice Statement